Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 * ***Full*** 	– Aruba-based Leaf-Spine systems, usually customer production systems.
 * ***V1*** 	– Dell and Mellanox based systems of either a TDS or Full layout.

 CANU will ensure that each cell has valid data and that the connections between devices are allowed.
 Errors will stop processing and must be fixed in the spreadsheet before moving on.
-A "clean run" through a worksheet will include the model, a port-map of each node and may include warnings.
+A *clean run* through a worksheet will include the model, a port-map of each node and may include warnings.
 See a list of typical errors at the end of this document to help in fixing the worksheet data.

 Once the worksheet is validated you can check for any errors: